joomengine/jcb-documentation/077-Run-Expansion-Explained.md

 This toggle activates the Run Expansion system and reveals additional configuration options for controlling its behavior.

 > **Tip:** Read the documentation text within this tab carefully.
-It provides inline explanations of expansion behavior and how it interacts with JCB’s development workflow.
+It provides inline explanations of expansion behavior and how it interacts with JCB's development workflow.

 ---